grimoire/mmdetection-to-tensorrt/README.md

 # MMDet to tensorrt

 This project aims to convert the mmdetection model to tensorrt model end2end.
-Focus on object detection for now, instance segmentation will be added in future.
+Focus on object detection for now, instance segmentation is not fully supported.

 support:
 - fp16